StrangeBeeCorp/docs/docs/thehive/setup/installation/migration.md

 [info] o.t.t.m.Migrate - [Migrate cases and alerts] CaseTemplate/Task:32 Organisation:1/1 Case/Task:160/201 Case:31/52 Job:103/138 ObservableType:3/17 Alert:25/235 Audit:3207/2986 CaseTemplate:6/6 Alert/Observable:700(52ms) Case/Observable:1325/1665 User:9/9 CustomField:13/13 Case/Task/Log:20/27
 ```

-Numbers of Observables, Cases and others are estimations and not a definite value as computing these number can be very tedious.
+Numbers of Observables, Cases and others are estimations and not a definite value as computing these numbers can be very tedious.

 !!!
 Info "Files from MISP imported with TheHive 2.13 and earlier"
-    It is important to notice that migrating Cases/Alerts containing MISP event that were imported with TheHive 2.13 (_Sept 2017_) or older, will cause observable files not being imported in TheHive 4.
+    It is important to notice that migrating Cases/Alerts containing MISP event that were imported with TheHive 2.13 (_Sept 2017_) or older will cause observable files not being imported in TheHive 4.

     Indeed, until this version, TheHive referenced the file to the `AttributeId` in MISP and was not automatically downloaded.
 It then could generate a log like this: